scottmatthewman/swiftcsvencoder/README.md

 6. **Only support in-memory data creation**

    `SwiftCSVEncoder` only creates a string representation of the whole CSV file in memory.
 The calling application needs to handle saving the data to an appropriate location.

+As `SwiftCSVEncoder` grows I expect it'll gain more features than those above.
+But the idea will always to keep it as simple as possible.

 ## Documentation and further reading